erxes/erxes/docs/docs/user-guide/user-guide.md

 **<a href="https://docs.erxes.io/docs/intro/" >Developer documentation</a>** is for developers, SaaS providers, and digital marketing agencies that all you need to do is get erxes up and running & developing your own project and plugins

-**<a href="https://docs.erxes.io/docs/user-guide/" >The User guide</a>** is for everyone who wants to use erxes to create their own experience and get the most out of settings, configuration & usage of plugins.
+**<a href="https://docs.erxes.io/docs/user-guide/" >User guide</a>** is for everyone who wants to use erxes to create their own experience and get the most out of settings, configuration & usage of plugins.

 ## erxes XOS & Plugins